 These predictions are generated by aggregating forecasters' individual predictions based on their track records.
 Specifically, the predictions are weighted by a function of the forecasters' level of 'skill', where 'skill' is estimated with data on relative performance on a number (typically many hundreds) of resolved forecasts.

 If we assume that these events are independent, the predictions suggest that there's at least a 13.85% chance of catastrophe, and a 2.34% chance of (near) extinction by the end of the century.
 Admittedly, independence is likely to be an inappropriate assumption, since, for example, some catastrophes could exacerbate other global catastrophic risks.
 Moreover, the risks might higher be higher than these numbers suggest, given that there are other sources of global catastrophic risk besides the ones in the list.

-Interestingly, the predictions indicate that although nuclear risk and bioengineered pathogens are most likely to result in a major catastrophe, an AI failure mode is by far the biggest source of extinction risk—it is at least 6-times more likely to cause extinction than the second most likely event to do so (namely, nuclear war).
+Interestingly, the predictions indicate that although nuclear risk and bioengineered pathogens are most likely to result in a major catastrophe, an AI failure mode is by far the biggest source of extinction-level risk—it is at least 6-times more likely to cause near extinction than the second most likely event to do so (namely, nuclear war).

 Links to all the questions on which these predictions are based may be found here.